 What makes it an ugly fish: ‘Eel-like’ shape

-The wolffish is native to the North Atlantic Ocean and is known for its unique, ugly appearance.
+The Atlantic (Anarhichas lupus) wolffish is native to the North Atlantic Ocean and is known for its unique, ugly appearance.
 They vary from olive green to blue-grey and sport a dorsal fin that runs the length of their entire back.
-The wolffish is also known for its four to six fang-like teeth, behind which it has other rows of teeth that it uses for crushing.
+The wolffish is also known for its four to six fang-like teeth, behind which it has other rows of teeth that it uses for crushing lobsters, crabs, and sea urchins.

-Unfortunately, their numbers are depleted due to overfishing and the practice of bycatch in which un-targeted marine life is swept up into nets, making them verge on being a threatened species.
+Unfortunately, their numbers are depleted due to overfishing and the practice of bycatch in which un-targeted marine life is swept up into nets, making them verge of being a threatened species.

 Where it is found: Temperature and tropical areas worldwide